N4D1K-lgtm/N4D1K-NN/README.md

 ## KERAS CNN
 This is almost entirely from a book with some negligable QOL changes and different variable names (I also changed the optimizer).
 Writing the network from scratch helped me understand exactly what was going on.
 KERAS is a machine learning python library built on top of tensorflow/theano.
 Should check it out if you find this stuff interesting. (https://keras.io/)

-Due to the magic of CUDA parallelization/actually well writting python libraries, compile time is significantly faster. (like 14 seconds on a GTX 1070/I5 4690k)
+Due to the magic of CUDA parallelization, runtime is significantly faster than the Numpy implementation. (like 14 seconds on a GTX 1070/I5 4690k)
 This CNN consistently hits 98% on the training set.
 (10000 images) It does this in just 20 epochs through randomly shuffled batches of 128 images.
 A 30% dropout rate increases the total accuracy on the training set by about 2%.

-GUI might happen if I don't get distracted with other cool stuff. (no promises)
+some sort of graphica interface might happen if I don't get distracted with other cool stuff. (no promises)

 ### Dependencies for Keras Version:
 `pip install keras`